neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.world.entity.projectile.Projectile`
     - `deflect` now takes in an `EntityReference` of the owner instead of the `Entity` itself
     - `onDeflection` no longer takes in the direct `Entity`
+    - `checkLeftOwner` now checks if the projectile is outside the collision range only when `leftOwner` and `leftOwnerChecked` are both false
+        - The original logic pertaining to this method has been moved to `isOutsideOwnerCollisionRange`, which is still private
 - `net.minecraft.world.entity.vehicle.MinecartBehavior#lerpMotion` now takes in a `Vec3` instead of three doubles
 - `net.minecraft.world.item`
     - `ItemStack#set` now has an overload that takes in a `TypedDataComponent`